Child Tax Credit and the Credit for Other Dependents

 2020 and 2022

-The tax package passed by the Republicans at the end of 2017, the Tax Cuts and Jobs Act (TCJA), increased the child tax credit to $2,000 per child, with up to $1400 being refundable.
-However, the personal exemption has been eliminated, although a $500 credit can be claimed for dependents other than children qualifying for the child tax credit.
+The Tax Cuts and Jobs Act (TCJA) increased the child tax credit to $2,000 per child, with up to $1400 being refundable.
+However, the personal exemption was eliminated, though a $500 credit can be claimed for dependents other than children qualifying for the child tax credit.
 The income phaseout amount has also been increased to $400,000 married filing jointly, and $200,000 for everyone else.
-If a dependent does not qualify for the child tax credit, then they may qualify for a new dependent credit of up to $500 for each dependent.
-The new law also requires that each child have a Social Security number before the due date of the return, including extensions, to qualify for the child tax credit.
-If the dependent child does not have a Social Security number, but has an ITIN, then the taxpayer may claim the new dependent credit of up to $500 for that child.
-The Tax Cuts and Jobs Act has also reduced the earnings threshold from $3000 to $2500, starting in 2018.
+A dependent who does not qualify for the child tax credit may qualify for the dependent credit, up to $500 for each dependent.
+To qualify for the child tax credit, each child must have a Social Security number before the due date of the return, including extensions.
+If the dependent child does not have a Social Security number, but has an ITIN, then the $500 dependent credit may be claimed for that child.
+The Tax Cuts and Jobs Act also reduced the earnings threshold from $3000 to $2500, starting in 2018.

 The American Rescue Plan Act (ARPA): Enhanced Child Tax Credit for 2021 Only